mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

 > Design goal 1: a class C can be re-factored into a class C with a
 > superclass, without disturbing any clients.

-I think that this is still quite possible with the Opt-In scheme, we just need to make instance declarations potentially mean something quite different than before (when applied to constraint synonyms).
+I think that this is still quite possible with an Opt-In scheme, we just need to make instance declarations potentially mean something quite different than before (when applied to constraint synonyms).

-This can allow us to split up classes without breaking code (preventing the pain of things like the Eq / Show / Num split-up).

 http://www.haskell.org/haskellwiki/Superclass_defaults